godotengine/godot-docs/getting_started/introduction/key_concepts_overview.rst

 make nodes react to events in other nodes or different scene tree branches.

 After this short breakdown, you probably have many questions.
-Bear with us as you will get many answers throughout the getting started series.
+Bear with us as you will get many answers throughout the Getting Started series.